mkiol/dsnote/README.md

 # Speech Note

-Sailfish OS app for note taking with speech to text
+Experimental Sailfish OS app for note taking with speech to text

 ## Description

-Speech Note app converts speech to text using [DeepSpeech](https://github.com/mozilla/DeepSpeech) library and language models.
+Speech Note converts speech to text using [DeepSpeech](https://github.com/mozilla/DeepSpeech) library and language models.
 All voice processing is entirely done locally on the device.
 Internet connection is only required for model download during app initial configuration.
+Speech Note respects your privacy and provides truly offline speech-to-text capability.

 ## Language models